 Second, my husband is also a pharmacist.
 A few years ago, he made a transition from medical research to community pharmacy—and he was shocked at the impact of the current narcotic abuse epidemic.
 He noticed abuses of the system and several forged prescriptions, and he began cracking down, turning away many suspicious prescriptions and calling the police on forgeries.
 My overactive novelist’s imagination kicked in.
 What if my husband enraged the local drug kings?
 Would they come after him?
 It didn’t take long for me to modify this concept to my female pharmacist in World War II.

 Is it true that your daughter’s real-life romance echoed Anchor in the Storm?

 In so many ways!
-I wrote about Anna’s story in this blog post, “When Life Imitates Art” in the Christian Fiction Scavenger Hunt.
+I wrote about my daughter’s story in this blog post, “When Life Imitates Art” in the Christian Fiction Scavenger Hunt.